 Albiro has shown progress and met most of FWF's performance requirements.
-With a monitoring percentage of 97.5%, it meets the monitoring threshold required by members after three years of membership.
-Therefore, Albiro is awarded the 'Good' category, with a total of 71 points.
+With a monitoring percentage of 93%, it meets the monitoring threshold required by members after three years of membership.
+Therefore, Albiro is awarded the 'Good' category, with a benchmarking score of 66 points.

-Albiro has a strategy in place to limit the number of Group 2 suppliers, which are mostly in the tail end of the supply chain.
+Albiro has a strategy in place to limit its number of Group 2 suppliers, which are mostly in the tail end of its supply chain.
 It has ceased relationships with two out of three Chinese intermediaries.
-Furthermore, it has organised WEP-basic training at three of its suppliers.
-Also, a training session on labour standards took place at a Vietnamese supplier.
-Communication is once again in line with FWF policies.
-In 2016, Albiro managed to successfully raise wages at one of its Macedonian suppliers.